 Unfiled Cases FAQ

-It means that the county attorney has not reviewed the offense report and formally filed a “complaint”.
+It means that the county attorney has not reviewed the offense report and formally filed a “complaint and information”.
 Either they haven’t gotten around to it, or they have not received all the evidence necessary to determine what the correct criminal charge will be.

 What is a “complaint”?